kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 </p>

-Compared with the Newtonâ€“Euler formulation, the Lagrangian method becomes particularly convenient for systems containing multiple interconnected rigid bodies and generalized coordinates.
+Compared with the Newton–Euler formulation, the Lagrangian method becomes particularly convenient for systems containing multiple interconnected rigid bodies and generalized coordinates.

 ## Nonlinear Equations of Motion

 Both derivation methods lead to the same nonlinear dynamic model.

-The resulting equations describe the coupled translational and rotational dynamics of the cartâ€“pendulum system.
+The resulting equations describe the coupled translational and rotational dynamics of the cart–pendulum system.

 The nonlinear equations of motion are